-Lectures from the Allen Room and the Wertheim Study: Diplomacy, Divorces, and Dressing Up, or, "Love, Loss and What They Wore"
+Lectures from the Allen Room & Wertheim Study: Diplomacy, Divorces, and Dressing Up, or, "Love, Loss and What They Wore"

 It can be said that Henry VIII was as hard on wives as other husbands are hard on clothing.
 However, both were terribly important to his world.
 As demonstrated by his 1991 exhibition "Henry VIII: A European Court in England", scholar and pundit David Starkey conclusively argued that the magnificence of Henry's courtly spectacle, the gathering of scholars and artists, and the collecting of rich objects by this king, brought England to the world arena.
 "Magnificence" in dress was essential to the visible presentation of sixteenth-century European monarchs and their consorts.
 The queen consorts of Henry VIII: Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard and Catherine Parr, made use of their clothing to support their political roles as royal consorts.
 This lecture will further describe the increased use of rich colors, cloths, and embroidery on their clothing, documented in wardrobe warrants during this reign.
 These, along with contemporary descriptions, reflect both personal differences and political savvy in ways these six women practiced the position of queen of England.